Symantec (SYMC) Q3 2017 Results - Earnings Call Transcript

 Together, we would expect a net impact to EPS of approximately $0.01 of dilution for the fourth quarter.
 This potential dilution is not factored into our guidance today, as we haven't closed the transaction.
 When we report our full year and Q4 earnings in May, you can expect we will reconcile and lay out all of the financial impacts from LifeLock.

 Finally, turning to our fiscal 2018 outlook.
 Again, in May, you can expect us to lay out our complete financial guidance for the fiscal year 2018.
-Today, I am only going to update you on the EPS guidance we have given today.
+Today, I am only going to update you on the EPS guidance we have given to date.

 We feel good about our operational outlook for FY 2018, from top-line to non-GAAP operating margins, where we expect a material increase in each measure from fiscal 2017 to fiscal 2018.
 We also look forward to a close of LifeLock leading to the acceleration of our consumer digital safety strategy.

 As you know, since we last provided an outlook on fiscal year 2018 in November, currency has moved materially and remains volatile.
-This has the potential to negatively impact our fiscal year 2018 revenue and EPS expectations, as it has impacted our third results and is expected to impact our fourth quarter.
-In addition, our estimate for fully diluted share count will continue to be impacted by changes in the dilution from our convertible note due to fluctuations in our share price.
+This has the potential to negatively impact our fiscal year 2018 revenue and EPS expectations, as it has impacted our third quarter results and is expected to impact our fourth quarter.
+In addition, our estimate for fully diluted share count will continue to be impacted by changes in the dilution from our convertible notes due to fluctuations in our share price.

 Before we turn the call over to Q&A, we would like to highlight a few upcoming events.
 During the quarter, we will be presenting at the Goldman Sachs Technology Conference, RSA Security Conference, JMP Technology Conference, Pacific Crest Emerging Technology Summit, Morgan Stanley Technology Conference, Raymond James Institutional Investor Conference, and the Susquehanna Technology Conference.
 I am also pleased to announce that our Financial Analyst Day will be held on June 8 in San Francisco.
 A save the date for the event will be sent out shortly.